The W2s and 1099s are ready to go.

 - Check your credit report on a regular basis.

-For more information on protecting yourself and your identity, check out our Identity Theft page.
+For more tips on identity security, visit our Identity Theft page.

 ©2017 Arizona Board of Regents